 Removing the ”drug meal” (sugar/flour) is a prerequisite for recovery.
 Start by deciding that just for today I will abstain from my drug.
-That’s all you have control over, all you overdo can not stop eating once you bend, anything that leads you back to the ”drug”.
+That’s all you have control over, all you overeat, cannot stop eating once you begin, anything that leads you back to the ”drug”.

-You may disagree with the word DRUG, but I know that the only way for us to recover is to understand addicted and realize that we are dealing with certain things.
+You may disagree with the word DRUG, but I know that the only way for us to recover is to understand addiction and realize that we are dealing with certain things.

-The next step is to work on exactly how You need to eat.
+The next step is to work on exactly how you need to eat.
 Like a car, we all need fuel but each of us needs a different fuel mix because we are each biochemically unique.
-Finding that mixture is sometimes a matter of ”trial and error”, which means you will try out different things.
-Some of us have trouble eating the right amount of foods, even healthy ones – or I like to use the term ”volume addiction”.
-The biochemistry behind this is very interesting and I may be due to a lack of oxytocin.
+Finding that mixture is sometimes a matter of trial and error, which means you will try out different things.
+Some of us have trouble eating the right amount of food, even healthy ones, and I like to use the term ”volume addiction”.
+The biochemistry behind this is very interesting and may be due to a lack of oxytocin.

 One way to figure out your specific fuel mix is to start a food diary.
-Many people do not like to do this and think it is a nuisance but many who do this see it in the end as a loving dialogue with their body.
+Many people do not like to do this and think it is a nuisance, but many who do this see it in the end as a loving dialogue with their bodies.

-We are genetically adapted for a certain diet, what we call biologically appropriate foods, and processed foods that contains chemicals, sugar and flour are not.
+We are genetically adapted for a certain diet, with what we call biologically appropriate foods, and processed foods that contain chemicals, sugar, and flour are not.

-Many of us have hormone disorders of all kinds such as lack of enzymes, hydrochloric acid, vitamins and mineral deficiencies.
-We often have an hyperinsulinemia and insulin resistence which leads to a myriad of illnesses, overloaded liver, exhausted adrenal glands and gastrointestinal problems with damaged intestinal flora.
+Many of us have hormone disorders of all kinds such as lack of enzymes, hydrochloric acid, vitamins, and mineral deficiencies.
+We often have hyperinsulinemia and insulin resistance which leads to a myriad of illnesses, overloaded liver, exhausted adrenal glands, and gastrointestinal problems with a damaged intestinal flora.
 All of this may mean that we initially feel worse eating the new food, and the withdrawal symptoms can be horrible at times.
-Many of us have hidden food intolerances due to eating foods that cause inflammation in the body as the consequences of years of eating the wrong foods for our genetic makeup.
-But the worst is the volatile bloodsugar due to an overproduction of insulin.
+Many of us have hidden food intolerances caused by eating foods that cause inflammation in the body as the consequences of years of eating the wrong foods for our genetic makeup.
+But the worst is the volatile blood sugar due to an overproduction of insulin.